kube-object-storage/lib-bucket-provisioner/README.md

 ### Bucket Deletion

-An OBC can be deleted but the underlying bucket is not removed, in this POC phase, due to concerns of deleting objects that cannot be easily recovered.
-However, OBC deletion triggers cleanup of Kubernetes resources created on behalf of the bucket, including the Secret and ConfigMap.
+Contsistent with PVCs, an OBC can be deleted but the underlying bucket is not removed due to concerns with deleting objects that cannot be easily recovered.
+However, OBC deletion triggers cleanup of the Kubernetes resources created on behalf of the bucket: the Secret and ConfigMap.
 Since the physical bucket is not deleted neither is the OB, which represents this bucket.
 The OB's status will indicate that the related OBC has been deleted so that an admin has better visibility into buckets that are missing their connection information.

-The generated OB's `ownerReference` is set to the object store, not to the OBC.
+The generated OB's `ownerReference` is set to the object store service, not to the OBC.
 This allows an OBC to be deleted while preserving the OB.
 When the object store service is deleted all OBs belonging to that object store will be automatically deleted by Kubernetes due to the `ownerReference` setting.

-**Note:** it is an expected enhancement to support a Storage Class' _reclaimPolicy_, but for this POC phase, the safest approach is to ignore this policy and not delete the bucket.
-Once _reclaimPolicy_ is supported an OB's `ownerReference` will need to be set to the OBC if the the policy is to delete the bucket.

 **Note:** the bucket library has no mechanism to prevent an OBC from being deleted when one or more pods indirectly reference the OBC via the Secret and ConfigMap.
 This concept came late